Financial-Times/dotcom-reliability-kit/docs/support.md

 - reviewing minor code changes that will make these packages work better for you
 - meeting with you to discuss features that you would like to add
 - pairing with you on implementing larger features

+Please create an issue on this repo and we'll be in touch with you to discuss your needs.

 ### …to users outside the FT